rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Verification and Measurement: The requirement is validated by observing the system under test when an operator attempts to input/modify the model parameters.

-:Target: User can adjust input parameters without any further support Related Functional
+:Target: User can adjust input parameters without any further support

+:Progress: Done

+:Progress message: Internally, the MVS uses pd.DataFrames to set up the energy system model.
+However, for data exchange with the end-user the input files, ie. the csv or json file is essential.
+As the end user will use the MVS though the EPA, the data format that the MVS uses becomes unrelevant.
+It was decided to use a json file as an exchange medium between the EPA and the MVS.

+:ToDo: None

 NF-MVS-02 - MVS post-processing tools for LES optimization model output/results
 ###############################################################################